2010s in fashion: Middle parts and bone straight hair

+By 2019, curtain bangs began to trend, often paired with layered cuts reminiscent of 90s styles.
+A popular variation featured long, face-framing strands dyed in a contrasting collar, often platinum blonde or a bright neon set against darker hair.
+This two-tone look was sometimes referred to as "e-girl streaks" and was associated with the rising influence of TikTok.
+This also marked a shift toward more face-framing and grown-out fringe silhouettes at the end of the decade.

 Men

 In the early 2010s, men's 1930s, 1940s, and 1950s haircuts underwent a revival, with many British professionals aged 18–50 wearing businessman's haircuts with side partings, quiffs or slicked back hair.
 The undercut has been a particularly ubiquitous trend since the early part of the decade, seeing popularity across different social groups in both Western and Asian cultures.
-These gradually replaced the longer surfer hair and Harry Styles haircuts popular among teenagers and young men since 2010.
+These gradually replaced the longer surfer hair and wings haircuts popular among teenagers and young men since 2010.
 In the Americas and the Middle East, the military haircut and buzzcut are relatively popular among balding men, or the side parted hair with some volume on the top, inspired by footballer Cristiano Ronaldo.

 For African-American and black men in general, mohawk variants of the Afro, The 360 Waves, jheri curl and The Taper were popular in the early to mid 2010s, as are shaved patterns or "steps" into variants of the buzzcut.
 The High Top Fade, often with a bleached blonde streak inspired by Wiz Khalifa, came back into style among African American youth on the West Coast.
 Starting from late 2014, variants of tapered Dreadlocks and Hair twists hair styles became widely popular amongst many black teens and young men.

 From 2014 some teens and young men wore their hair in a type of topknot or "man bun" reminiscent of the ancient Chinese and the samurai hairstyles.
 This trend was popularised by British and American celebrities including actors Orlando Bloom and Jared Leto as well as footballer Gareth Bale.

 By 2017, the undercut hairstyle and buzzcut began to decline in the United States, partly due to the unintended popularity of these haircuts among supporters of the alt-right, such as white supremacist Richard Spencer.
 British hipsters frequently left their undercut unstyled in imitation of 1990s Britpop and early Beatles haircuts.
 However, undercut and buzzcut hair styles continued to predominate in Brazil, Morocco, Egypt, Uruguay, Paraguay, and Algeria in the late 2010s and early 2020s.